Skip Navigation

 Because school officials have a legitimate interest in the safety and protection of all students within their care and custody, the school reserves the right to search anything brought on school property.

 Lockers are the property of the school and are subject to search at any time.
-The principal reserves the right to conduct locker inspection and / or search if circumstances warrant it.
+The principal reserves the right to conduct locker inspection and / or search locker and or personal belongings if circumstances warrant it.
 Students tampering with another student's lock or locker are referred to the office for disciplinary action.
-The principal reserves the right to have students empty their pockets, purses, and / or backpacks for stolen articles, weapons, and / or drugs.

 Texas State law requires teachers, administrative personnel, and other employees of any public or private school to report all suspected incidents of child abuse to Child Protective Services (CPS).
 Child abuse includes physical abuse, physical neglect, sexual abuse, and emotional maltreatment.
 OLSS will follow the State of Texas guidelines for the CPS investigation.